Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Results and Discussion

 \section{Results and Discussion}

 In this section, numerical results are presented to evaluate and compare the performance achieved in a dense mmWave cellular network under different association policies.
 The accuracy of the analytical results is verified by comparing them with the empirical results obtained from Monte-Carlo simulations.
-For all numerical results, the following parameters have been used unless otherwise stated: $R_L = 75$ meters, $\alpha_L= 2$, $f_c=26.5$ GHz as in \cite{Baccelli}.
+For all numerical results, the following parameters have been used unless stated otherwise: $R_L = 75$ meters, $\alpha_L= 2$, $\alpha_N= 3.5$, $f_c=26.5$ GHz as in \cite{Baccelli} and $R=100$ meters.
 As per the 3GPP specifications $p = 45$ dBm, $\sigma^2 = -74$ dBm, $\lambda_{bs}= 0.0008$ BSs/$m^2$ and $m_u= 2$.
-The receiver is assumed to be equipped with a directional antenna with 4 sectors, i.e., $m= 2$ and $\phi_{3dB} = \pi/2$.
+The receiver is assumed to be equipped with a directional antenna with 4 sectors\footnote{Very large codebooks can be considered at the receiver, thereby resulting in a huge number of narrow beams.
+However, \cite{3GPPmodel} states that the SSB-based requirements upper-bound the number of RX beams to 8.
+Besides, to avoid the high overhead and complexity issues associated with wide spatial domain coverage with a huge number of very narrow beams, on which CSI-RSs are transmitted, it is reasonable to consider only subsets of those beams, usually based on the locations of the active receiver.
+This is also important for UE power consumption considerations.}, i.e., $m= 2$ and $\phi_{3dB} = \pi/2$.

-Fig. 4 presents the ccdf of the maximum received power under Policy 1, defined as in (20) and evaluated through Lemma 1, for different values of $\lambda_{bs}$.
+Fig. 4 presents the CCDF of the maximum received power under Policy 1, defined as in (20) and evaluated through Lemma 3, for different values of $\lambda_{bs}$.
 To address and highlight the impact of realistic association schemes in the performance of mmWave networks, the results are compared through simulations to the received power of Policy 3, defined as $S_r = g_{max} r_1^{-\alpha_L}$, where the receiver is associated to the nearest LOS BS and no misalignment error exists.
 It is observed that Policy 3 overestimates the received power compared to the maximum received power achieved under Policy 1, especially for small values of the abscissa.
 Interestingly, notice that the misalignment error exists even in denser mmWave networks.
 Consequently, associating to the nearest LoS BS is not realistic, even in dense mmWave networks.